 - Pineapple pieces and ham chunks for Hawaiian pizza.

 Green salad with optional toppings and choose your own salad dressings.
 Kids are very particular about their salad likes and dislikes, so the more they can customize it to their own tastes, the happier they will be.
-Set out small bowls with toppings including:
+Set out small bowls of toppings including:

 - Shredded cheddar cheese